Heidi Montag Rocks Skimpy Wet Bikini In Throwback Bahamas Beach Snaps

 "You look so amazing Heidi!!!" a third commented with the same face and a fire symbol.

-“Yes girl,” a fourth person wrote with two sets of clapping hands and a fire emoji.
+"Yes girl," a fourth user added with two sets of clapping hands and a fire emoji.

 The upload proved popular, bringing in more than 11,700 likes and over 180 comments.